panoramichq/tel_grammar/README.md

 This grammar is still under development and can be change at will.
 If you want to use it, please consult your decision with data blending team in #fdev-data-glossary channel.

+## Release process

+To release a new version of the library, follow these steps:

+* In your PR, update version in [setup.py](setup.py) and add entry to [CHANGELOG.md](CHANGELOG.md)
+* After merge, tag the commit with version number from setup.py.
+For example `git tag v0.1.1`.
+You can also do this by creating a new [release](https://github.com/unite-io/tel_grammar/releases).
+* This triggers a Jenkins pipeline which runs tests, linters and uploads the package to Artifactory

 ## Introduction

 This repository contains formal definition of grammar for TEL written in [ANTLR v4](https://github.com/antlr/antlr4).